mmore500/professional-statements/teaching.md

 My service as a teaching assistant for the upper-division CSE 431 “Algorithms Engineering” course during fall 2021 challenged me to apply my ethos of allyship into a larger, more traditional classroom setting.
 During our class periods, I quickly noticed that our active learning exercises were translating poorly into the hybrid-remote paradigm.
+Pedagogy research strongly connects active learning strategies to improved student outcomes (particularly with respect to underrepresented groups) (Freeman, 2014; Wieman, 2014; Theobald et al., 2020), so ensuring successful implementation was crucial to effectively and equitably accomplishing our course objectives.
-Conversation to solve a problem or reflect on a concept within virtual breakout rooms quickly fizzled out.
+However, conversation within our virtual breakout rooms quickly to solve a problem or reflect on a concept would quickly fizzle out.
 Even though remote students constituted a minority of the class population, I discovered special instructor attention would be necessary to provide equitable active learning experiences to this population.
 However, I also found that, loitering in breakout rooms to kindle discussions, my presence as an instructor shifted group dynamics away from authentic peer-peer engagement.
 So, I adjusted my strategy to instead hop rapidly between rooms and interject myself only as an intermittent catalyst.